 I spent a month signing up for everything I could find, activating the AI features, creating projects, and pretending I was moving forward on them.
 I observed what changed as I did so, taking notes on how AI improved the experience on each app.

-The strict project management focus here means that apps like Notion, Airtable, and monday.com didn't make the cut.
-While these apps have robust AI features, their implementation is more general, tackling a wider set of problems around content generation, summarization, and Q&A. I invite you to try them if you're interested, but if you want to solve your project management pain points, let's dive right in.
+The strict project management focus here means that apps like Notion and Airtable didn't make the cut.
+While these apps have robust AI features, their implementation is more general, tackling a wider set of problems.
+I invite you to try them if you're interested, but if you want to solve your project management pain points, let's dive right in.

 The best AI project management tools at a glance